 I have adapted this recipe, so this cheesecake can be baked with or without quark.
 Authentic German cheesecake is made with quark.
-It can be hard to get hold of quark outside of Germany.
-Therefore alongside the traditional recipe, you can make the cake with a mixture of creme cheese and greek yoghurt instead.
+Therefore alongside the traditional recipe, you can make the cake with a mixture of creme cheese and Greek yoghurt instead.
 We can call this version German-style cheesecake.

 What is German cheesecake?

-German cheesecake using quark, eggs and sugar for a filling.
-The base is often made from a shortcrust pastry or yeast dough.
+German cheesecake using quark, eggs, and sugar for a filling.
+The base is made from a shortcrust pastry (Mürbeteig) or yeast dough.

-Cheesecake in German is called “Käsekuchen” which is pronounced “KAY-ZE-COOK-EN”.
-Käse is the word for Cheese in Germany and “Kuchen” the word for cake.
+Cheesecake in German is called “Käsekuchen” which is pronounced, “KAY-ZE-COOK-EN”.
+Käse is the word for Cheese in Germany and “Kuchen” is the word for cake.

-The German cheesecake filling consists mainly of quark, which makes it a lighter cake.
+German cheesecake filling consists mainly of quark, which makes it a lighter cake.
 American cheesecakes tend to use a filling of cream cheese mixed with either cream or ricotta.
-This makes the cake texture a little denser.
+This makes the cake denser.

-The crust of the German version is usually made from shortcrust or yeast dough, whereas the American versions often use a cake base made from a sponge dough or graham crackers/biscuits.
+The crust of the German version is made from shortcrust or yeast dough, whereas the American versions often use a cake base made from sponge dough or graham crackers/biscuits.

 A German cheesecake is simply baked in the oven whereas a classic American cheesecake is prepared in a water bath.

 To make this recipe more accessible for everybody, I will give you a version with and without quark.
 Authentic German cheesecake is with quark.
-However, you can achieve a similar light texture by using a mixture between Greek yoghurt and creme cheese.
+However, you can achieve a similar light texture by using a mixture of Greek yogurt and creme cheese.

 Ingredients: